mulhod/mulhod.github.io/index.md

 <img align="left" width="300" height="300" style="padding-right: 20px; padding-bottom: 10px;" src="/assets/mattpic.jpg">

-I'm a Research Engineer at [Educational Testing Service](https://ets.org).
+I'm a senior research engineer at [Educational Testing Service](https://ets.org).
-I have worked at ETS in the NLP/Speech group doing automated scoring since 2011, first as a senior research assistant, then as an assistant research engineer and associate research engineer, and now as a research engineer since mid-2018.
+I have worked at ETS in the NLP lab as part of the architecture and content assessment/feedback teams (formerly, the NLP/Speech automated scoring group) since 2011, first as a senior research assistant, then assistant research engineer, associate research engineer, research engineer, and now as a senior research engineer since early 2021.
 My research interests include natural language and speech processing and machine learning, especially in relation to applications to automated scoring technology.
-Programming interests: Python, Rust, Java, NLP and machine learning with `spaCy`, `scikit-learn`, `PyTorch`, `transformers`, `TensorFlow`, etc., grid engine and GPU usage, etc.
+Programming interests: Python, Java, Rust, NLP and machine learning with `scikit-learn`, `PyTorch`, `transformers`, `TensorFlow`, etc., grid engine and GPU usage, etc.

 I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a